Samedov2020/100_days_challenges_python/README.md

 <b>Task-1</b> Write a first def(function) which prints messages for users
 <b>Task-2</b> Write a def(function) and include a parametr
 <b>Task-3</b> Write a def(function) and include locational/keyword
+<b>Task-4</b> You are painting a wall.
+The instructions on the paint can says that 1 can of paint can cover 5 square meters of wall.
+Given a random height and width of wall, calculate how many cans of paint you'll need to buy. number of cans = (wall height x wall width) ÷ coverage per can.